X

 • Overall score: For best results, strive for 70 or above.

-• Case: Title case subject lines tend to perform better than a lower-case subject line
+• Case: Title Case subject lines tend to perform better than a lower-case subject line

 • Word count: Subject lines with 4-6 words are known to perform best with the highest open rate